rotki/rotki/docs/usage_guide.rst

   - **Username**: it is just an identifier for your database; a local user.
   - **Password**: :red:`Do not forget this password`.
 It is used to encrypt all your local files.

-If you have purchased a premium subscription you can also add the **API Key** and the **secret** here.
-See the section :ref:`sync-data-with-rotki-server` to know how to sync your data with Roki Server (this option is disabled by default).
+If you want to restore an account using premium sync during the account creation, then you can **Enable premium**, and insert your **API Key** and the **secret** here.

+For a completely new account it is suggest to add your premium API key and secret using :ref:`set-up-rotki-premium` after login in with the new account.

 .. image:: images/rotki_create_account.png
-   :alt: Creating a new account with a premium rotki API key/secret pair
+   :alt: Creating a new account
    :align: center

 All accounts are created in the rotki directory, see the section :ref:`rotki_data_directory` to know where it is located.